 Asia is by far the largest continent on the planet.
 It covers the most land with Russia occupying around a third of the region.
 It also has the biggest population, China (1.42 billion) and India (1.35 billion) pretty much guarantee that they’re always going to be top of the list size-wise.

 The United Nations Lists 49 countries that are in Asia

 As I’ve explained in my ‘every country in the world ‘ article, the UN doesn’t always get the number of countries correct due to their political persuasions.
-I have listed the 49 countries below, and then explained why the UN’s list of 49 is different my my list of 49 countries in Asia.
+I have listed the 49 countries below.
+And I’ve then explained why the UN’s list of 49 is different my list of 49 countries in Asia.

-It’s a little confusing because both the UN and the real number of countries in Asia is both 49, but there made up of different countries. scroll down below and it will become cleared.
+It’s a little confusing because both the UN and the real number of countries in Asia is both 49, but they’re made up of different countries. scroll down below and it will become clear.

 The 49 countries the UN considers within Asia:

 - Afghanistan (A strange place to take my mum on holiday, BUT I did it, when we travelled to Afghanistan last year!)